 The Incident Commander at HVUSD will be delegated the authority to direct all incident activities within the school's jurisdiction.
 The Incident Commander will establish an incident command post (ICP) and provide an assessment of the situation to the superintendent/site principal or other officials to identify incident management resources required, and direct the on-scene incident management activities from the ICP.
-If no Incident Command until relieved by a qualified Incident Commander.
+If no Incident Commander is present at the onset of the incident, the most qualified individual will assume command until relieved by a qualified Incident Commander.